Spencer Law Group

 - Call 911 for emergency medical assistance immediately.

-- Treat the worker as per instructions for hypothermia, but be very careful and do not try to give an unconscious person fluids.
+- Treat the worker as per instructions for hypothermia, but be very careful and do not try to give the unconscious person fluids.

 - Check him/her for signs of breathing and for a pulse.
 Check for 60 seconds.